 120 mm long and 12mm wide tapering to 10mm.
 One needs a cut-out to

-for a moulding bump (see "I" below), and the other needs thinning to
+for a molding bump (see "I" below), and the other needs thinning to

 5mm where it crosses

 the location guide cut-out (see "J").
-Some finenessing is also
+Some finessing is also needed

 the remaining main ribs at the foot.
 There is about a 10mm overlap

 used to project the foot support out to the top plate.
 Room needs to

 for these new ribs along their length, and the plastic prepared for

 roughening the surfaces where they will be making contact.